rnwatanabe/remoto/README.md

 3 - In the "Servers" tab, left-click in "Tomcat v7.0 Server at localhost".
 Click "Start".

 4 - In a web-browser, type "youripaddress/remoto/overview.htm". "youripaddress" is the IP address of your computer.

+5 - If you do not have a Static IP address and followed step 27.1 during the installation process, type in a web-browser "localhost:8080/remoto/overview.htm".

 5 - After any change in the code, you have to save the files and Restart the server by left-clicking in "Tomcat v7.0 Server at localhost" and then click "Restart".